alexalemi/virtuosi/README.md

 Before you begin, make sure you have virtualenv and python installed.

-To create the virtualenvironment we'll use, use the script `create_env`, but run it with source, i.e. `source create_env` this will create a virtual environment in the directory `.env` that we will use to develop, and source the virtual env for you, you should see your
+To create the virtualenvironment we'll use, use the script `make create_env`, but run it with source, i.e. `source create_env` this will create a virtual environment in the directory `.env` that we will use to develop, and source the virtual env for you, you should see your